- When you can test depends on the test you use – some can be used from 6 days before your missed period

 When can I take a pregnancy test?

 Depending which test you choose, you can take a pregnancy test as early as 6 days before your missed period.
-Find out more about testing early with Clearblue Early Detection Pregnancy Test.
+Find out more about testing early with Clearblue Digital Ultra Early Pregnancy Test

 If you take a pregnancy test, any positive result, even a faint line means you’re pregnant.
 A negative result could either mean you’re not pregnant, or that you took the test too early for the pregnancy hormone to be detected by the test you used.
 Take another test a few days later if you still think there is a chance you’re pregnant.